Tans37/Tans37/README.md

 ### 🎯 Project 7: Real-Time Cryptocurrency Insights: Automated ETL for Dynamic Reporting

-- **Mission:** This project focuses on creating an automated ETL pipeline to extract, transform, and load real-time cryptocurrency data into a reporting system.
+- This project focuses on creating an automated ETL pipeline to extract, transform, and load real-time cryptocurrency data into a reporting system.
 The pipeline collects data from multiple cryptocurrency exchanges and sources, transforms it into a unified format, and loads it into a database for analysis and reporting.
 The goal is to provide users with up-to-date insights into cryptocurrency prices, trading volumes, and market trends.

 ## 💡 Skills That Illuminate My Path